-According to data from the 2011 Census 131,480 people in Victoria were employed in cultural activities as their main job, comprising all who work in a cultural industry and those who have a cultural occupation in a non-cultural industry.
-85,517 Victorians had a cultural occupation as their main job.
+According to data from the 2016 Census 249,902 people in Victoria were employed in cultural or creative activities as their main job.
+This comprised of all those who work in a cultural or creative industry (190,695), and all those who have a cultural or creative occupation in a non-cultural or creative industry (59,207).

 Galleries and Museums